sjwilliams/scrollstory/README.md

     throttleTypeOptions: null
 });
 ```
-Options to pass to underscore's throttle or debounce for scroll.
+Options to pass to Underscore's throttle or debounce for scroll.
 Type/functionality dependent on 'throttleType'

 ## The 'item' object